BOSU Balance Trainer Squat exercise demonstration image

 How to Perform

-4. Drive through your feet to forcefully extend your hips and knees, returning to the start position.
+4. Push through heels to extend knees and hips, returning to start position.

 Coaching Tips